emcniece/hass-bchydro/README.md

 🚧 In development, but you can copy `sensor.py` down to your HASS install: just copy-paste `sensor.py` into a file name the same inside your HASS `custom_components/bchydro` directory.
 Edit `bchydro_username` and `bchydro_password` to match your BCHydro account.

-## This fork fixes issue with the manifest
+## This fork fixes an issue with the manifest

 core-2021.6 required some changes.
 Currently it is working with core-2022.2.9